Liquid Helium in MRI Machines – Price, Use, and More

 So, how much is it going to cost me to run an MRI scanner?

 Considering the approximate prices of liquid helium and helium consumption, we can give you a simple, but a hypothetical example.

 Let’s say you have an MRI scanner with the OR76 magnet with the full capacity of 1800 litres of helium.

-Your system consumes approximately 4% of its helium capacity per month, that sums up to 48% per year (4%*12 = 48%).
+Your system consumes approximately 4% of its helium capacity per month, which sums up to 48% per year (4%*12 = 48%).

 That means that 864 litres are consumed per year (1800 litres * 48% = 864 litres).

-You can vote for a zero boil-off magnet instead, but you must expect a high initial cost.
+You can vote for a zero boil-off magnet instead, but you must expect a higher initial cost.

 Therefore, is up to you to decide whether you want to invest your money in a zero boil-off and spend less in the future on helium, or whether you want to pay a relatively low price for your MRI scanner and then pay for liquid helium in instalments.

 What to Keep in Mind Regarding Helium Refill in MRI Machines?